David Benaron: Business and technology

 While at Stanford, Benaron developed biomedical imaging technologies that led to the founding of several biotechnology companies.
 His work contributed to the development of the green‑light heart‑rate sensor found in many consumer wearables, luciferase‑based bioluminescent imaging, and applications of white‑light spectroscopy for tissue oxygen measurement.

 In 2002, he received the Tibbetts Award from the United States Congress for innovation commercialization, and in 2012 he was inducted into the Stanford Inventors Hall of Fame.

-Digital health

-Benaron joined Jawbone in 2015 following its acquisition of his company Spectros and later became Chief Medical Officer of Jawbone Health.
+Benaron joined technology company Jawbone in 2015 following its acquisition of his company Spectros and later became Chief Medical Officer of Jawbone Health.
 He worked on wearable systems intended for continuous health monitoring and early detection of chronic conditions.

-Personal life
+Personal life and death

 Benaron was active in the furry fandom, with his main fursona being a cheetah named Spottacus.
 He had two children.

-Death

 Benaron died on July 19, 2025, at the age of 66.